 In this guide Compare My Move explain freehold and leasehold, and highlight the main differences between the two methods of home ownership.
 There are a huge amount of legal nuances in owning a leasehold property, and this guide will explain all of the different aspects involved.

 Using reliable conveyancing solicitors to ensure your lease is watertight with no hidden clauses is absolutely vital.

 Freehold is the absolute ownership of a property and the land it was built on.
-Although the process of purchasing a house is never truly simple, the idea of freehold is straightforward: you are the owner of the property and land in perpetuity and are responsible for its maintenance.
+Although the process of buying a house is never truly simple, the idea of freehold is straightforward: you are the owner of the property and land in perpetuity and are responsible for its maintenance.